IIFabixn/code-challenge-timer/README.md

 # Codeing Challange Timer
 Spice up your conding task with a thrilling challenge.<br>
-Set up the timer and try to finish your task in time.. otherwise :boom:
+Set up the timer and try to finish your task in time.. otherwise 🤯

 ## Set up a timed challenge
 1. Open Command Palet and type `createChallange`